-In recent months, I have had the good fortune to welcome several babies, and of course I choose Spanish baby gifts for children I know will be learning the language.
-These are beautiful presents for special families.
+In 2017, I had the good fortune to welcome several babies, and of course I choose Spanish baby gifts for children I know will be learning the language.
+You will love these beautiful presents for special families.

 Spanish Baby Gifts of Music and Art

 Cántale a tu bebé by Cathy and Marcy

 Cántale a tu bebé is an amazing book and CD of songs and finger-plays.
 It’s my new favorite baby gift!
 It was released in the fall of 2017, and it is a perfect way for parents, both native speakers and non-native speakers, to connect in Spanish with children.
 Cathy and Marcy composed these beautiful songs specifically for parents to sing to their children, and Jorge Anaya and Sonia de los Santos sing them on the CD (a version for Papá and Mamá for each song).
 Listen below to see why I love these songs so much!
 The second song Uno, dos, tres is a finger-play and the actions are in the book.

 Personalized Spanish Songs from La Totuga

 La Totuga is a Colombian company that makes beautiful songs containing a child’s name.
 The songs are joyful, pretty music and there are thousands of names available.
 You really have to listen to understand how well they have made this work!
 You can put in different names and preview the songs on the La Totuga website.

 Music is one of the very best ways to expose children to language, and it is wonderful for aural development for a child to hear her name pronounced correctly in Spanish as part of these songs.